MUCHIRIJOHN1990/codechallenge/README.md

 # Bank Transaction Viewer

-A React application that displays a list of your recent bank transactions, along with other features like filtering, sorting, and detailed transaction views.
+building out a React application that displays a list of a recent bank transactions, among other features.

 ## Table of Contents